tredontho/purescript-book/text/chapter11.md

      which renders a document as a String.

- You should now be able to use your library to write simple documents, as follows:
+ You should now be able to use your library to write simple documents as follows:

  ```haskell
  render $ cat